Monodromy representations of $p$-adic differential equations in families: Applications

+We also recall from the introduction that \cite[Remark~1.4]{liu-zhu} asked for something stronger than Theorem~\ref{T:relative de Rham}: does there exist a single finite \'etale cover $Y \to X$ such that the pullback of $L$ to every classical point of $Y$ is log-crystalline?
+Resolving this question using our techniques would require establishing some canonicality for the local coverings so that they can be glued together. \end{remark}

+\begin{remark} The conclusion of Theorem~\ref{T:relative de Rham} becomes much more powerful if we combine it with a recent theorem of Guo--Yang \cite[Theorem~1.1]{guo-yang}.
+That result says that if $X$ admits a $p$-adic integral model $\mathfrak{X}$ and $L$ is a $\ZZ_p$-local system on $X$ whose pullback of $L$ to every classical point of $X$ is crystalline (resp. log-crystalline), then $L$ is in fact crystalline (resp. log-crystalline) with respect to the model $\mathfrak{X}$.
+In other words, if we start with a de Rham $\QQ_p$-local system on $X$, then after pulling back along a suitable \'etale cover (to apply Theorem~\ref{T:relative de Rham} and also to choose local $\ZZ_p$-lattices), we obtain log-crystallinity with respect to any integral models that we can write down.
+Moreover, log-crystallinity with respect to a single integral model implies the same with respect to any other model.

+Interestingly, the argument of Guo--Yang itself uses a statement to the effect that ``relative de Rham implies relative potentially log-crystalline'', but with respect to a ramified cover (see \cite[\S 6]{guo-yang}). \end{remark}

-\begin{remark} The proof of Theorem~\ref{T:relative de Rham} also applies in case we start with a vector bundle on the relative Fargues--Fontaine curve over $X$ in the sense of \cite{kedlaya-liu1}; such a bundle corresponds to a $\QQ_p$-local system if and only it is fiberwise semistable of degree $0$. \end{remark}
+\begin{remark} The proof of Theorem~\ref{T:relative de Rham} also applies in case we start with a vector bundle on the relative Fargues--Fontaine curve over $X$ in the sense of \cite{kedlaya-liu1}; such a bundle corresponds to a $\QQ_p$-local system if and only it is fiberwise semistable of degree $0$.
+However, we do not know if there is an analogue of the result of Guo--Yang in that setting; it is not even immediately obvious what the statement should say. \end{remark}

 \begin{remark} Xin Tong suggests that it should be possible to adapt the proof of Theorem~\ref{T:relative de Rham} to handle arithmetic families of Galois representations valued in an affinoid algebra $A$ over $\QQ_p$, as in \cite{kedlaya-liu-families}, or even $A$-vector bundles on the relative Fargues--Fontaine curve over $X$, as in \cite{kedlaya-pottharst}.
 The tricky part is to formulate the correct conclusion; we do not attempt to do this here. \end{remark}